elixir-ecto/ecto/README.md

 * `:group_by`
 * `:having`
 * `:join`
-* `:select` - although we used `:select` above, it is optional and by default it simply returns the entity tied to the model being queried
+* `:select` - although we used `:select` above, it is optional and by default it simply returns the model being queried
 * `:preload` - used for preloading associations

 When writing a query, you are inside Ecto's query syntax.
 In order to access external values or invoke functions, you need to use the `^` operator, which is overloaded by Ecto: